yuliyanlyubenov/Linuwu-Sense-ptx17-71/README.md

-# Unofficial Linux Kernel Module for Acer Gaming RGB Keyboard Backlight and Turbo Mode (Acer Predator , Nitro)
+# Unofficial Linux Kernel Module for Acer Gaming RGB Keyboard Backlight and Turbo Mode (Acer Predator , Nitro) (This repo is PTX17-71 port and backported for linux kernel 6.5.
+(Forked from the 0x7375646F repo))

+Note for Acer Predator Triton 17 X (PTX17-71) only fan control is tested so far.
+And still I can control with only 2 fan controls as in the documentation below.
+This laptop should have 1 cpu and 2 gpu fans so I should be able to use 3 separate controls (if I first figure it out how).

 The code base is still in its early stages, as I’ve just started working on developing this kernel module.
 It's a bit messy at the moment, but I’m hopeful that, with your help, we can collaborate to improve its structure and make it more organized over time.

 Inspired by [acer-predator-turbo](https://github.com/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module), which has a similar goal, this project was born out of my own challenges.
 I faced issues detecting the Turbo key and ended up using [acer_wmi](https://github.com/torvalds/linux/blob/master/drivers/platform/x86/acer-wmi.c), but it lacked key features like RGB , custom fan support, battery limiter, and more.
 As a result, I decided to implement these missing features in my own project.